Plan hybrid connectivity between Skype for Business Server and Teams

 To implement hybrid connectivity between your on-premises environment and Microsoft 365 communication services, you need to meet the following infrastructure requirements:

 A single on-premises deployment of Skype for Business Server or Lync Server that is deployed in a supported topology.
-See Topology requirements in this topic.
+See Topology requirements in this article.

 A Microsoft 365 organization with Teams.